Premier League Vegas Odds and Game Guide

-The Premier League first introduced as the top league in England in 1992.
+The Premier League was first introduced as the top league in England in 1992.
 Since then, there have been 49 teams to have competed in the division, with six of them having won the league title.
-Manchester United are the most successful club in the Premier League-era as they have won 13 league titles.
-Chelsea and Manchester City have won five and four respectively, while Arsenal have claimed three wins.
+Manchester United are the most successful club in the Premier League era as they have won 13 league titles.
+Chelsea and Manchester City have both won it five times, while Arsenal have claimed three wins.
 Leicester and Blackburn Rovers have each won the league title on one occasion.

 The division features 20 teams, with the bottom three relegated every season and replaced by the three teams that have been promoted from the Championship.
 The teams in the top four are rewarded for their efforts with a place in the Champions League, while fifth-spot are given a Europa League place.
 However, sixth and seventh spots could also be eligible for that same competition should the team that has won the domestic competitions already have a place in one of the European competitions.